sommerfeld-io/telemetry/README.md

 - The Github Datasource requires a GitHub Personal Access Token (classic) to access the GitHub API.
 For required scopes, see the ["Permissions" section in the Grafana documentation](https://grafana.com/docs/plugins/grafana-github-datasource/latest/setup/token/#permissions).
     - Setup a GitHub Personal Access Token (classic).
-    - We expect a `docker-compose.override.yml` file in this repo that provides the GitHub Personal Access Token (PAT) for provisioning the GitHub datasource in Grafana.
+    - A `components/telemetry/docker-compose.override.yml` file in this repo is expected to provide the GitHub Personal Access Token (PAT) for provisioning the GitHub datasource in Grafana.
 If this token is missing, data cannot be queried from GitHub and related dashboards and alerts will not work.
 But Grafana will still start.

       ```yaml
       ---